Connor Ruane

-Connor James Ruane (born 15 November 1993) is an English professional footballer who plays as a midfielder for Linense.
+Connor James Ruane (born 15 November 1993) is an English professional footballer who plays as a midfielder for Spanish Segunda Federación club Jaén.

 Early and personal life

 Ruane moved from Warrington to Spain when he was 9 years old.

 Career

+After playing in Spain and representing Constància, Mallorca B, Hércules, La Roda and Jumilla in the country's third-tier, Ruane moved to Finland in August 2019 and signed with FC Inter Turku in Veikkausliiga.
+His deal with Inter Turku was extended for the 2020 season.

-In January 2021 he signed for Bulgarian club Lokomotiv Plovdiv.
+In January 2021 he signed for Lokomotiv Plovdiv in Bulgarian First League.
 He moved to Spanish club Linense in January 2022.